michielpost/Q42.HueApi/README.md

 Or send it to all lights

 	client.SendCommandAsync(command);

+## Remote API
+There is also a Philips Hue Remote API.
+It allows you to send commands to a bridge over the internet.
+You can request access here: http://www.developers.meethue.com/content/remote-api
+Q42.HueApi is compatible with the remote API.
+You need an Access Token and a Bridge Id.
+Please refer to the Philips Hue API documentation on how to obtain them.
+This library does not have support for it yet.
+Pull Requests are welcome!

+	IRemoteHueClient remoteHueClient =  new RemoteHueClient("access token");
+	remoteHueClient.Initialize("bridge id");

+After the setup, you can send normal commands to the remote API:

+	remoteHueClient.SendCommandAsync(command, new List<string> { "1" });

 ## How To install?
 Download the source from GitHub or get the compiled assembly from NuGet [Q42.HueApi on NuGet](https://nuget.org/packages/Q42.HueApi).